 - Note: The first time new credentials are used, your default browser will open a web page where you are asked to authorize access to your Google account.
-Thats not the case for any further manual or automatic scheduled syncs.
+That then should no longer need to be done for later manual or automatic scheduled syncs.

-- Choosing a primary key is not required as the provider sets one automatically.
+- You need to set a primary key as the Provider does not pass one automatically.

-- You can map your Google calendar data fields to specific external fields in the Layer2 Cloud Connector.
+- You can map your Google calendar data fields (as shown in the data preview) to specific external fields in the Layer2 Cloud Connector.
 Please take care about data types (simple type conversions are supported).

-- No installation or changes are required at the Google calsendar data source or data destination.
+- No installation or changes are required at the Google Calendar data source or data destination.